memerglass/SMO-Blender-Level-Importer-DAE-Version/README.md

-# SMO-Blender-Level-Importer
+# SMO-Blender-Level-Importer-DAE-Version
 Blender plugin to import Super Mario Odyssey stages into Blender.

-Credits: exelix, MonsterDruide1, ChatGPT, Zee
+Credits: exelix, MonsterDruide1, ChatGPT, Zee, Memerglass

 Requirements:
 EditorCore with Super Mario Odyssey plugin & Blender 3.6 (Tested on 3.6 and 4.2, DOES NOT WORK ON 4.0+!)